Meghan Markle Edits British ‘Vogue,’ Surprise Guest Journalist Takes Over September Issue

 Meghan Markle may be on maternity leave, but the Duchess of Sussex hasn’t been minding her time exclusively warming baby bottles and singing lullabies.
-The newest British royal has also taken time to enjoy Wimbleton and to celebrate the Queen’s birthday.
+The newest British royal has also taken time to enjoy Wimbledon and to celebrate the Queen’s birthday.

-However, Harry’s mother has also been working hard.
+However, Archie’s mother has also been working hard.
 She has spent the last seven months getting ready to debut her newest job: Guest editor for British Vogue.

 The time has almost arrived.
-Today, the magazine revealed a sneak peak of the September issue, traditionally the biggest issue of the year for this storied publication.
+Today, the magazine revealed a sneak peek of the September issue, traditionally the biggest issue of the year for this storied publication.

 The theme for the 2019 edition is “forces for change,” chosen to honor women “who break barriers.”